atdrago/negative/docs/usage.md

 ![Negative - Capture and clear](demo-capture-clear.gif)

 ## Hide / Show (global)
-If Negative is in your way, you can hide it **from any app** with `Command + Control + H`.
-When you want to show it, `Command + Control + H` again.
+Hide Negative **from any app** with `Command + Control + H`.
+Show it again with `Command + Control + H`.

 ![Negative - Hide and show](demo-hide.gif)

 ## Move

 ### Arrow Keys
-Use the arrow keys alone to nudge Negative 1 pixel in any direction.
-Hold down `Shift` to jump by 10 pixels.
+Use the arrow keys to nudge Negative by 1px in any direction.
+Hold down `Shift` to jump by 10px.

 ![Negative - Move with arrow keys](demo-move-shortcuts.gif)

 ### Drag
-Negative can also be moved by clicking and dragging inside the view.
+Drag inside the view to move the window around.
 Currently, dragging on tabs will only rearrange them.

 ![Negative - Move by dragging](demo-move-drag.gif)